vgeorgiev0/vgeorgiev0/README.md

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/valentin-georgiev-256297197)

-👩‍💻 I'm currently working on a mobile app made with React-Native.
+👩‍💻 I'm currently working on a mobile app made with React-Native using the new Expo Router.

-🧠 I'm currently learning TypeScript, Next.js, Three.js, Redux, Recoil, QRcode.js;
+🧠 I'm currently learning Next 13, Three.js, AWS, Docker, and Kubernetes.

 📫 How to reach me: